flexseth/bioboxfinal/README.md

 - This is the way... but I've never done it before
 - All the everything
-- Figure out how to bundle dependencies with plugin WordPress downloads, extracts and installs all dependencies on plugin install
+- Figure out how to bundle dependencies with plugin on install, download, extract, include dependencies

 🕋 Shared Web Hosts
-- have plugin extract dependencies and install automatically
+- Use production/deployable version of plugin
 - currently web host would need to install plugin for you

-📦 Other local development environments and packages
+📦 Other local development environments, config, tools

 ### etc